Florida Atlantic University College of Education: FAU Pine Jog Environmental Education Center

 The college also operates the Pine Jog Environmental Education Center.
 Pine Jog serves over 25,000 students, 750 teachers, and 12,500 families annually from Palm Beach County and surrounding counties.

+Accreditation

+The College is fully accredited through the University by the Southern Association of Colleges and Schools Commission on Colleges.
+It is also accredited by the National Council for Accreditation of Teacher Education.